 A half-pound liver makes about 4-6 servings, depending on how much of this rich food you like to eat.
 The daikon goes very well with the liver, but go easy on the ponzu sauce… it can overwhelm the flavor of the liver.
 Leftovers can be refrigerated, but not for long.
 I have read that it also can be frozen, but haven’t tried that.

 Prepare Chipotle Vinaigrette or use some other creamy salad dressing (you want to dilute it a bit if it’s very thick).
-For each person you are serving, you’ll need about 3 TBL of dressing; set that amount aside and add 1 tsp or more of chopped fresh cilantro to the dressing (or season it how you like if you’re using some other dressing).
+Pluck and wash

-For each person, buy about 5-6 ounces of fresh tuna.
-If you can convince your fish vendor to sell it to you in 1/4-inch thick slices, do it.
-If not, buy a thick tuna steak, freezing it for 8 minutes and slice it yourself with a very sharp knife with a long thing blade.
-For each serving, you will also need 3-4 thin slices from a large tomato and 3-4 washed and lettuce leaves you have washed and dried.
+If you can convince your fish vendor to cut 1/4-inch thick slices, do it.
+If not, buy a thick tuna steak; freeze it for 8 minutes and slice it yourself with a very sharp knife with a long thin blade.
+You will need 3 or 4 slices of tuna per serving.

 On each plate, place a lettuce leaf, a slice of tomato and splash it with 2-3 tsp of salad dressing.
 Brush the tuna slices with a little oil.
-Put a slice or two of tuna on the hot grill and watch it like a hawk.
+Put a slice or two of tuna on the hot grill and ♦ATTNwatch it like a hawk.
 It needs to cook 15 seconds on each side, if that.
 Place the tuna on the tomato slice.
-Again, it’s lettuce, tomato, dressing and the second piece of tuna.
+Again, layer lettuce, tomato, dressing and the second piece of tuna.
 Continue working to make a third layer and end with a final lettuce leaf, tomato and a little more dressing.
 Sprinkle the reserved cilantro leaves over the top.

 Don't wait a for a dinner invitation.
 Try cooking for yourself for a change.